Seager HR, Smith inside-park shot send Rangers past A’s 10-8

 TRAINER’S ROOM

-Athletics: Manager Mark Kotsay said INF Jonah Bride (right shoulder strain) could start a rehab assignment with Triple-A Las Vegas as early as Wednesday.
+Athletics: RF Stephen Piscotty was replaced after getting hit by a pitch from Richards.
+Kotsay said Piscotty was day-to-day with a bruised left forearm. … Kotsay said INF Jonah Bride (right shoulder strain) could start a rehab assignment with Triple-A Las Vegas as early as Wednesday.

 Rangers: C/DH Mitch Garver had season-ending surgery for the flexor tendon injury in his right forearm.
 Sam Huff was recalled from Triple-A Round Rock. … RHP Dane Dunning was placed on the 15-day injured list with a right ankle injury, opening the spot for Allard.